will-jj/openhab-rest-esp8266/README.md

 Runs on esp8266.

-Connects to wifi AP

-Sends state changes to openhab's rest API
+Connects to wifi, sends state changes to openhab's rest API

 ## Usage